brockwc/intro-html-css-remote/README.md

 # Intro to Coding: HTML and CSS

+### Learning Objectives
+- Get familiar with popular, browser-based tools
+- Learn the basics of HTML and CSS
+- Apply what you learn to a live webpage

 Welcome to SEI!
 During tonight's info session we are going to build a simple website on Codepen.io using HTML and CSS.
 This session is meant to provide you with a taste of what one of our SEI classes feels like in a remote format.
 Since you're just getting started, we'll use web-based tools to learn but know that as a student of the Software Engineering Immersive we will help you set up and learn using industry-standard software and tools.

 Let's see what we're going to build.
 Check it out [here](http://intro-to-html-css.surge.sh/)